Scaling Playbook12 min readLast reviewed

 Merchant Center is where Google Ads dropshipping accounts succeed or die.
 Most operators rush this step.
 Slow down here.

 Account creation.
 Set up Merchant Center with the same email tied to the Shopify store.
-Verify domain ownership through Search Console (faster than the meta-tag method).
+Verify domain through Search Console (faster than the meta-tag method).

 Phase 3: tracking before campaigns (week 0-1)